 - Enter a brief description of the report in the Report Description field.

-- Select Column as the Chart type.
+- Select the Column chart type.

 - Select prod from the Environment menu.

-- Select Hourly as the Data Aggregation Interval.
+- Select Hourly as the Aggregation Interval.

-Set up aggregation an Y-axis measures
+Set up aggregation and Y-axis measures

 - Select Max as the Aggregation Function.